 Morning Report

-The euro weakened this morning ahead of a gathering of EU leaders in Brussels.
+Richard Driver, Analyst The euro weakened this morning ahead of a gathering of EU leaders in Brussels.
 The first summit of 2012 aims to endorse a 500 billion-euro rescue fund to be set up this year, as well as put the finishing touches on a German-led deficit control treaty.
 Risks are however skewed to the downside for the euro, as investors continue to worry that a worsening economy and a lack of firm progress on the Greek debt issue will side-track negotiations.
+The focus for Sterling this week will be UK PMI data, which will indicate the health of the manufacturing, construction and services sectors.
+Positive data could scale back quantitative easing expectations and support the pound, with the market currently anticipating that the MPC will vote to add stimulus to a flagging UK economy as early as February 9th. | |||

 STERLING/EURO: The single currency declined this morning, as investors eye an Italian bond sale, and developments in the EU summit in Brussels.